-The Company currently expects that auto-dimming mirror unit shipments for the second quarter and the balance of 2007 will be approximately 10% higher, and revenue growth will be slightly higher on a percentage basis than unit shipment growth, compared with the same periods in 2006.
+The Company currently expects that auto-dimming mirror unit shipments and revenues for the third quarter and the balance of 2007 will be approximately 10-15% higher, compared with the same period in 2006.
 These estimates are based on light vehicle production forecasts in the regions to which the Company ships product, as well as the estimated option rates for its mirrors on prospective vehicle models.
+The third quarter is always a difficult quarter to forecast, due to customer plant summer shutdowns and model year product changeover.
+In addition, in the third quarter of 2007, there are additional uncertainties, including vehicle production and sales rates at the traditional Big Three automakers in North America and the upcoming UAW contract negotiations.

-The Company utilizes the light vehicle production forecasting services of CSM Worldwide, and CSM's current forecasts for light vehicle production for calendar 2007 are approximately 15.2 million units for North America, 21.1 million for Europe and 14.4 million for Japan and Korea.
+The Company utilizes the light vehicle production forecasting services of CSM Worldwide, and CSM's current forecasts for light vehicle production for calendar 2007 are approximately 15.2 million units for North America, 21.3 million for Europe and 14.6 million for Japan and Korea.

 The Company is subject to market risk exposures of varying correlations and volatilities, including foreign exchange rate risk, interest rate risk and equity price risk.
-During the quarter ended March 31, 2007, there were no material changes in the risk factors previously disclosed in the Company's report on Form 10-K for the fiscal year ended December 31, 2006.
+During the quarter ended June 30, 2007, there were no material changes in the risk factors previously disclosed in the Company's report on Form 10-K for the fiscal year ended December 31, 2006.

 The Company has some assets, liabilities and operations outside the United States, which currently are not significant.
-Because the Company sells its automotive mirrors throughout the world, it could be significantly affected by weak economic conditions in worldwide markets that could reduce demand for its products.
+Because the Company sells its automotive mirrors throughout the world, the Company could be significantly affected by weak economic conditions in worldwide markets that could reduce demand for its products.

 The Company continues to experience pricing pressures from its automotive customers, which have affected, and which will continue to affect, its margins to the extent that the Company is unable to offset the price reductions with productivity or yield improvements, engineering and purchasing cost reductions, and increases in unit sales volume, which continues to be a challenge.
 In addition, profit pressures at certain automakers are resulting in increased cost reduction efforts by them, including requests for additional price reductions, decontenting certain features from vehicles, and warranty cost-sharing programs, which could adversely impact the Company's sales growth, margins, profitability and, as a result, our share price.
 The Company also continues to experience some manufacturing yield issues and pressure for select raw material cost increases.
 The automotive industry is experiencing increasing financial and production stresses due to continuing pricing pressures, lower domestic production levels, supplier bankruptcies, and commodity material cost increases.
-If our automotive customers (including their Tier 1 suppliers) experience work stoppages, strikes, etc. due to their UAW contracts or other negotiations, it could disrupt our shipments to these customers, which could adversely affect our sales, margins, profitability and, as a result, our share price.
+If our automotive customers (including their Tier 1 suppliers)

+shipments to these customers, which could adversely affect our sales, margins, profitability and, as a result, our share price.